Legal Issues: Caring for Parents with Dementia

 Help With Daily Living Activities

-Make sure you evaluate the potential cost of caring for a loved one with dementia.
-Insurance and/or public services may help to some extent.
-By the time your parent is in need of daily assistance, you should have either a durable power of attorney or guardianship in place.
+Make sure you evaluate potential care costs for a loved one with dementia.
+Medicaid or Medicare may help to some extent.
+By the time your parent needs assisted living or nursing home care, you should either have a durable power of attorney, guardianship, or health care directive in place.

-The Alzheimer's Association provides various resources to help those caring for Alzheimer's patients.
+The Alzheimer's Association provides various resources to help you find a professional caregiver near you.

 Advance Directives: End-of-Life Preferences

-It's always a good idea to explicitly state one's end-of-life wishes (called "advance directives").
-Emotions may otherwise overshadow a parent's wish to not be kept alive with a feeding tube, for example.
-Such end-of-life issues may need to be raised periodically as situations change.
+It's always a good idea to explicitly state one's end-of-life wishes through an advance directive.
+End-of-life issues may need to be raised periodically as situations change.
 It is crucial to have these decisions spelled out before dementia sets in.

 Can I Solve This on My Own or Do I Need an Attorney?